-Total General Fund revenues for fiscal year 2002 are projected to increase by 7.0 percent above fiscal year 2001 budgeted revenues.
-The overall value of taxable property in the City increased by 8.7 percent, from \$12.435 billion in calendar year 2000 to \$13.513 billion in calendar year 2001.
-The adopted Budget authorizes City government personnel of 2,367 full-time positions.
+The adopted Budget for fiscal year 2003 maintains core services levels and programs within tight financial constraints.
+The adopted Budget added 11 new positions and eliminated 23 positions for a net reduction of 12 positions.
+No change in compensation was included in the adopted Budget.
+The overall value of taxable property in the City increased by 6.1 percent, from \$13.513 billion in calendar year 2001 to \$14.344 billion in calendar year 2002.
+The adopted Budget authorizes City government personnel of 2,380 full-time positions.